Title IX at The University of Southern Mississippi

 Overview of Title IX

 USM complies with applicable state and federal regulations, including Title IX of the Education Amendments of 1972 (Title IX), which prohibits sex discrimination in any education program or activity receiving federal funding.
-USM will not tolerate discrimination and sexual misconduct and has provided a way to report these incidents through the Title IX Office.
+USM will not tolerate discrimination and sexual harassment and has provided a way to report these incidents through the Title IX Office.

 The University of Southern Mississippi’s Title IX Office has three primary functions.
 The Office: